 Donny Hathaway—singer, pianist, producer, composer, and one of R&B’s strongest talents—was born Donny Edward Pitts on October 1, 1945, in Chicago, Illinois.
 Hathaway was raised in the Carr Square Housing Projects of St. Louis, Missouri by his grandmother Martha Pitts.
 At the age of three, Hathaway began singing in church choir alongside his grandmother, a professional gospel singer.
 By six years old, Hathaway was composing his own music, singing, and playing the piano professionally under the name “Donny Pitts, The Nation’s Youngest Gospel Singer.”

-Hathaway was a known piano prodigy before reaching high school and in 1964, and received a full scholarship to attend Howard University.
+Hathaway was a known piano prodigy before reaching high school and in 1964, and received a full scholarship to attend Howard University where he joined Alpha Phi Alpha Fraternity.
 While majoring in Music Theory and performing in the jazz group Ric Powell Trio, Hathaway worked as a session musician and songwriter for labels like Chess.
 His arrangements for The Staple Singers, Curtis Mayfield, and Aretha Franklin earned him a job at Curtom Records in 1969.
 There he recorded his first single, “I Thank You, Baby,” a duet with June Conquest.

 Later that year, Hathaway signed with Atlantic Records as a solo artist and released his debut single, “The Ghetto, Pt.
 1.”
 The song reached No. 23 on the R&B charts and established Hathaway as a burgeoning force in music.
 His critically acclaimed LP Everything is Everything and hit single “This Christmas” followed in 1970.
 By 1971, Hathaway released his second full-length album, Donny Hathaway.
 Classics like “A Song For You” and “He Ain’t Heavy, He’s My Brother” would come to solidify his musical legacy for generations to come.